How to create a Carrier Management Strategy in 10 steps?

 The general goal of your department will probably be something like 'delivering every product to the final destination timely, cost efficient and without any damage or loss of value.'

-However, if you want to create a winning strategy you need to go more in depth and formulate SMART goals.
+However, if you want to create a winning strategy, you need to go more in-depth and formulate SMART goals.

-Choose focus area's
+Choose focus areas

-First you want to know your biggest losses or missed opportunities.
-Therefore you need to investigate and ask questions like:
+First, you want to know your biggest losses or missed opportunities.
+Therefore, you need to investigate and ask questions like:

 • What is the current time and cost performance?